 This document is part of a series of 20 thematic reports on road safety.
-The purpose is to give road safety practitioners an overview of the most important research questions and results on the topic in question.
+The purpose is to give road safety practitioners and the general public an overview of the most important research questions and results on the topic in question.
 The level of detail is intermediate, with more detailed papers or reports suggested for further reading.
 Each report has a 1-page summary.

+Contract: This document has been prepared in the framework of the EC

+Service Contract MOVE/C2/SER/2022-55/SI2.888215 with National Technical University of Athens (NTUA), SWOV Institute for Road Safety Research and Kuratorium für Verkehrssicherheit (KFV).

+Version 15 December 2023

+Author Original: Michelle Doumen & Willem Vlakveld (SWOV)

+Update: Michelle Doumen (SWOV)

+Internal Review: Tassos Dragomanovits (NTUA)

+External Review: Shaun Helman (TRL)

-Contract This document has been prepared in the framework of the EC Service Contract MOVE/C2/SER/2019-100/SI2.822066 with Vias institute (BE) and SWOV Institute for Road Safety Research (NL).
-Version Version 1.1, September 2021 Author Michelle Doumen & Willem Vlakveld (SWOV) Internal review Mark Tant (Vias institute) External review Neale Kinnear (TRL, UK) Editor Heike Martensen (Vias institute) Referencing Reproduction of this document is allowed with due acknowledgement.
-Please refer to the document as follows: European Commission (2021) Road safety thematic report - Novice drivers.
+Referencing: Reproduction of this document is allowed with due acknowledgement.
+Please refer to the document as follows:

+European Commission (2023).
+Road safety thematic report - Young Novice Drivers.
 European Road Safety Observatory.
+Brussels,

-Brussels, European Commission, Directorate General for Transport.
-Source: SWOV Factsheet Driver training and driving tests: https://www.swov.nl/en/facts- figures/factsheet/driver-training-and-driving-tests
+European Commission, Directorate General for Transport.